-When top leaders take a hands-on approach to negotiations, they risk conveying to the other party that their team members lack the authority or ability to get things done on their own, according to Subramanian.
+When top leaders take a hands-on approach to negotiations, they risk making negotiation mistakes like these and conveying to the other party that their team members lack the authority or ability to get things done on their own, according to Subramanian.
 With their presence, leaders may also signal that they’re desperate to do a deal—a perception that will motivate the other side to push harder for concessions.

 As long as negotiators understand that top management needs to approve the final deal, your organization is likely to do better when negotiators have more freedom rather than less.
 When your counterparts are aware that your team has negotiating authority, they will take you more seriously and be more collaborative.
 And when your team members feel free to invent solutions and hash out the details, they’ll reach more creative deals that benefit from their expertise, writes Salacuse.

 3. Judging performance based on results

 To motivate stellar performance, managers often set high performance goals for their employees, which may be rewarded with bonuses and other incentives.
 Although abundant research confirms that setting specific, challenging performance goals can inspire employees and improve organizational results, such goals also prompt negotiation mistakes and problematic behavior, according to a 2009 study by Lisa D. Ordóñez (University of Arizona), Maurice E. Schweitzer (University of Pennsylvania), Galinsky, and Max H. Bazerman (Harvard Business School).